Misdemeanor Cases

 Texas Penal Code: Misdemeanor – Access the Texas Penal Code which defines misdemeanor crimes and outlines punishments for convictions.
 Sec.
 12.03 is the classification of misdemeanors.

-Texas Attorney General – Access the official website for the Texas Attorney General which provides a PDF of the Texas Penal Code Offenses by punishment Range, which includes all felonies and misdemeanors.
+Texas Attorney General – Access the official website for the Texas Attorney General which provides a PDF of the Texas Penal Code Offenses by punishment range, which includes all felonies and misdemeanors.